3D-e-Chem/molviewer-tsx/README.md

 * Fetch ligands from json file
 * Embed 3dmol (or litemol) to render molecules in 3D
 * Single tsconfig
+* Use redux to toggle visibility of molecules
+* Use redux-thunk to load molecules from server

 # TODO